 Also, it is worth noting that Lucifer is a Fallen Angel.
 Specifically, the angel of light, thereby making this trope Older Than Feudalism.
 This extends to some beliefs that demons look exactly like the winged angels that they used to be; having only changed inside when they fell, not outwardly.
 And don't really look like the hideous horned red-skinned beings as depicted.
 If an army of demons and angels fought each, there would be no telling the two sides apart.

-Some Christian fundamentalists refer to Sorath (the geomantic spirit of the Sun) as the Anti-Christ and true Bigger Bad behind Satan... because his sacred number is 666.
-They pretty much don't know that there are no references of Sorath in Judeo-Christian mythology, and the number 666 in the Book of Revelation represents a being that is subordinate to Satan.
+Some refer to Sorath (the geomantic spirit of the Sun) as the Anti-Christ and true Bigger Bad behind Satan because his sacred number is 666.
+As it happens, there are no references of Sorath in The Bible.
+The number 666 in the Book of Revelation represents a being that is subordinate to Satan.

 Even in the context of The Bible, the Levantine deity Moloch is correctly identified as a solar deity.
 According the bible, he demanded child sacrifices.
 However, little is known about the deity to know who he is exactly, and Archeologists are doubting what legends are saying about him.

 It's in more than just the folklore, it's canon (in the both senses of the word!)